farhan3/servicestage-mobileapp-react-example/doc/en/tutorial/Step3_LoadSample.md

 8. A dialog may show up asking for proxy information.
 Update the proxy information if needed to continue.
 ![s3c.png](./imgs/s3c.png)

-9. (Optional) If you get connection issues in the next step, you may need to update the gradle properties file.
-For example, edit C:\Users\<user_name>\.gradle\gradle.properties to include the following:
+9. (Optional) If you get connection issues in the next step because of the proxy, you may need to update the gradle properties file.
+For example, edit `C:\Users\<user_name>\.gradle\gradle.properties` to include the following:

 ```